open-telemetry/opentelemetry.io/content/en/docs/instrumentation/swift/libraries.md

 callback to inject custom headers or modify the request in any other way

-`nameSpan: ((URLRequest) -> (String)?)?` - Modifies the name for the given request instead of stantard Opentelemetry name
+`nameSpan: ((URLRequest) -> (String)?)?` - Modifies the name for the given request instead of standard OpenTelemetry name

 `createdRequest: ((URLRequest, Span) -> Void)?` - Called after request is created, it allows to add extra information to the Span